-Violations Year Residential Facilities A Total On Campus Non-Campus Property B Public Property
+Violations Year Residential Facilities [A] Total On Campus Non- Campus Property [B] Public Property

-Weapons Law 2018 - 0 - 0

-Weapons Law 2017 - 0 - 0

-Weapons Law 2016 - 0 - 0
+Drug Law 2019 - 0 0 0

 Drug Law 2018 - 0 - 0

 Drug Law 2017 - 0 - 0

-Drug Law 2016 - 0 - 0
+Liquor Law 2019 - 0 0 0

 Liquor Law 2018 - 0 - 0

 Liquor Law 2017 - 0 - 0

-Liquor Law 2016 - 0 - 0

 Hate Crimes-Hate crimes are crimes that manifest evidence that the victim was intentionally selected because of the victim's actual or perceived race (RA), religion (RE), sexual orientation (SO), gender (G), gender identity (GI), ethnicity (E), national origin (NO) or disability (D).
-No hate crimes were reported in 2016, 2017, or 2018.
+No hate crimes were reported in 2017, 2018, or 2019.

 Unfounded crimes.
 If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded" and should not be included in your institution's statistics.
 Only sworn or commissioned law enforcement personnel may "unfound" a crime.
-There were no crimes unfounded in 2016, 2017, or 2018.
+There were no crimes unfounded in 2017, 2018, or 2019.

-A The Luxembourg campus has no residential facilities for students.
+[A] The Luxembourg campus has no residential facilities for students.
 The campus does provide faculty housing in the villa.

-B Non-Campus Property-Non-Campus is (1) any building or property owned or controlled by a student organization that is officially recognized by Miami; or (2) any building or property owned or controlled by Miami that is used in direct support of or in relation to, Miami's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of Miami.
-The Luxembourg campus has no "Non-Campus" buildings or property.
+[B] Non-Campus Property-Non-Campus is (1) any building or property owned or controlled by a student organization that is officially recognized by Miami; or (2) any building or property owned or controlled by Miami that is used in direct support of or in relation to, Miami's educational purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of Miami.